 I am passionate about supporting others with endometriosis.
 I’ve listened to women in our support group talk about their own experiences.

 In the aftermath of my injury I completed my Masters in Health Sciences (Rehabilitation Counselling).
 As part of the La Trobe University course we had a year-long research project culminating in an article for potential journal publication.
 I decided I would collate the collective experience of women and their online endometriosis diagnosis stories to see what common themes I could find.
 At first it was just a little project which I thought would just end with my final assessment.
 But these 49 women’s stories drew me in.
 My commitment to actually publish my research findings became stronger, especially for the many other undiagnosed women out there.
 My research article That One Doctor… was published in 2021 in the Journal of Endometriosis and Pelvic Pain Disorders.

 Many accounts of women in the paper I published revealed traumatic experiences of suffering and loss.
 However, I also saw beautiful themes of personal strength, resilience, shared optimism and hope, which came as a surprise.

 I found a golden theme within the women’s words.

-Ultimately, it only takes one doctor to make the diagnosis a reality and provide ongoing support.
+Ultimately, it only takes one doctor to make the diagnosis of endometriosis a reality and provide ongoing support.
 My wish for all patients is that they find their one doctor who listens, believes and compassionately supports you in your medical treatment.

-How am I now?
+How am I post-diagnosis?